 Cons

-Success rates: how to read them
+Success rates: how to interpret them

-At-home insemination with a syringe: step by step
+Home insemination with a syringe: step-by-step

 - Let it liquefy at room temperature for 10–15 minutes.

-- Draw up slowly into a 5–10 ml needle-free syringe, avoiding large air bubbles.
+- Draw up slowly into a 5–10 mL needle-free syringe, avoiding large air bubbles.

-- Rest for 20–30 minutes.
+- Rest quietly for 20–30 minutes.

 Practical timing tips